-The Group recorded ₱31.97 million in current loans on June 30, 2022, and ₱29.73 million as of December 31, 2021.
+The Group recorded ₱38.57 million in current loans on March 31, 2024, and ₱38.60 million as of December 31, 2023.
 This is mainly attributable to the loans of Storm and Seer which are interest-bearing and short-term.
+Payment during the period amounted to ₱0.15 million while additions comprised of interest accretions and surcharges amounted to ₱0.12 million.